RadGH/RadGH/README.md

 # About Me

 My name is Radley, and I'm a WordPress Developer with 19 years of experience in web development.
 I started building websites as a freelancer in 2007.
 I started using WordPress as my platform of choice in 2013.
 I've also built computer software and even a video game.
-I also like to dabble in design and enjoy painting in acrylic and oils.
+I also like to dabble in design and enjoy painting in acrylic, oils, and gouache.

 I'm proficient with many design and development tools and maintain several Unix-based web servers on Cloudways, Flywheel, WPEngine, and Rackspace.
 My day-to-day work involves maintaining hosted websites for clients, developing custom themes and plugins, and optimizing websites for speed and performance.